ConsumerDataStandardsAustralia/validation-prototype/README.md

 Mock Data Holder
 ============================================================================
-This repository contains a script that builds a docker image containing a mock Data Holder (DH): `consumer-data-au-lambdabank/scripts/dockerisation.sh`.
-The docker image allows for easy deployment and operation in test environments without any Haskell experience.
+Along with the other artifacts, this repository also contains a script to build a docker image containing a mock Data Holder (DH).
+The script can be found `consumer-data-au-lambdabank/scripts/dockerisation.sh`.
+This image allows for easy deployment into test environments without any Haskell experience necessary.

-A prebuilt image is also available on Docker Hub in the `qfpl/cds-validation-prototype` repository.
+The mock DH implements all of the defined resource endpoints in the Banking API, responding with mock data that is conformant to the CDS draft standards (v0.2.0).
+The latest version of the standards can be found at Consumer Data Standards Australia.

 When the docker image is running, the mock DH server will be available on port 8000.
-The server accepts a limited range of requests, and will return well-formed CDS responses (as per the January 2019 draft release of the standards).
-A basic HTML client that makes requests to the mock DH can be found in `consumer-data-au-lambdabank/res/index.html`.
+The server accepts a limited range of requests, and will return well-formed dummy responses.
+A basic HTML client that makes requests to the mock DH can be found in [consumer-data-au-lambdabank/res/index.html](./consumer-data-au-lambdabank/res/index.html).

+A prebuilt docker image is also available from Docker Hub in the `qfpl/cds-validation-prototype` [repository] (https://docker.io/qfpl/cds-dh-prototype).